 In destiny's hand

 A kannazuki no miko fic

 Makoto Saotome groaned slightly before moving to roll over, only to find that she couldn't.
-She opened her eyes a little in hopes to see what was holding her in place but then immediately shut them.
-The sun had found the perfect crack between the curtains to peek through, the one that made it shine directly into her eye.
-Groaning again, she waited for her vision to adjust while at the same time attempting to shuffle around the curtains to fill in the crack.
+She opened her eyes a little in hopes to see what was holding her in place but then immediately regretted it.
+The sun had found that perfect crack between the curtains to peek through, the one that made it shine directly into her eye.
+Groaning again with much frustration, she waited for her vision to adjust while at the same time attempting to shuffle around the curtains to fill in the crack.

 It brought her back to her first problem, not being able to move very well.
 Finally getting around to looking down at her feet, Makoto realized she wasn't in her dorm room as she had first thought.
 Staring at the cast around her leg, it took her a minute to remember the events that took place earlier that week.

 'Oh that's right.'
 Makoto thought as her sleep numbed brain finally came up to speed.
 'My leg's broken.'

 This hadn't been the first time she woke up in the hospital with no recollection of how she got there.
 In fact, that just about sums up every morning since she was injured.
 The realization was a piss on anyone's bonfire.
 Her normally chipper mood was darkened to a very fine shade of annoyed.
 Eh, what could she said?
 Pain killers didn't make very good morning people happen.

 She sighed to herself.
 'Oh yay.
 Another morning waiting in the dark until the nurse comes in to open the curtains for me and then I can spend the rest of the day staring aimlessly out the window wishing I had something better to do then continuously counting the ceiling tiles or bash my head in with the panic button.
 Huh, maybe the nurse will up my dose of morphine and make the day run smoother.'